p5chmitz/dsa-rust/README.md

 <summary> Maps </summary>

 One of the most useful structures in the real world.
-This section provides two hash table implementations.
+Maps are essentially just lists of key-value pairs.
+Unlike lists, maps contain efficient query methods outside of direct indexing.

-- [Chaining hash table](https://github.com/p5chmitz/dsa-rust/blob/main/src/maps/chaining_hash_table.rs): Simple, easy, unsorted fun for the whole family.
-This implementation uses Vec-based backing and chaining structures with simple division compression.
+- [Chaining hash table](https://github.com/p5chmitz/dsa-rust/blob/main/src/maps/chaining_hash_table.rs): Simple, easy, unsorted fun for the whole family; This implementation uses Vec-based backing and chaining structures with simple division compression;
-- [Probing hash table](https://github.com/p5chmitz/dsa-rust/blob/main/src/maps/probing_hash_table.rs): A little more complex, still unsorted, but arguably more performant by taking advantage of cache locality through a flattened structure.
-This Vec-based structure uses MAD compression and quadratic probing as well as a fun little secondary byte mask to distinguish available, occupied, and defunct indexes.
+- [Probing hash table](https://github.com/p5chmitz/dsa-rust/blob/main/src/maps/probing_hash_table.rs): A little more complex, still unsorted, but arguably more performant by taking advantage of cache locality through a flattened structure; This Vec-based structure uses MAD compression and quadratic probing as well as a fun little secondary byte mask to distinguish available, occupied, and defunct indexes
+- [Simple sorted map](https://github.com/p5chmitz/dsa-rust/blob/main/src/maps/sorted_map.rs): No hashing, just simple tricks; This map is really just a vector of `Entry<K, V>`, but uses a binary search algorithm which reduces queries from O(n) to O(log n) time

 </details>